Apian-Framework/Start-Here/notes/HiddenData.md

 ### The Dropped Player Problem

 > If you have gang-encrypted date that requires a set of people to decrypt - and one of them goes away, what do you do?
-Basically it's Shamir Secret Sharing of keys beforehand.
+Pretty much it's Shamir Secret Sharing of keys beforehand.